Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 params
 ------

-actual parameters of the fit.
+Actual parameters of the fit.
 These will be included in the provenance.

 mjd_min_offset (float) – lowest MJD offset from discovery to use if automatically retrieving data.
 Default is 90, i.e. no images will be pulled more than 90 days before discovery